Hardware-efficient entangled measurements for variational quantum algorithms: Hardware-efficient grouping

+An additional optimization that remains is the iterative order in which the algorithms visit each of the Pauli strings.
+As the \textit{processor embedding} map does not provide means to optimize this order, we adopt the traditional approach.
+This consists of building the Pauli graph and visiting the Pauli strings in descending order with respect to their degree in this graph, similar to what is done in the largest degree-first coloring algorithm (LDFC) \cite{LDFC}.

-Finally, we must emphasize that the \textit{processor embedding} problem is not only relevant in choosing the best orders for the loops of our grouping algorithm (Algorithm \ref{Alg:NaiveGrouping}), but also affects the number of groups obtained.
+Finally, we must emphasize that the \textit{processor embedding} problem is not only relevant in choosing the best orders for the loops of our grouping algorithm (Subroutine~\ref{sub:2assignMeas}), but also affects the number of groups obtained.
 For example, suppose that we have $N=M=3$, two Pauli strings $XXZ$ and $ZXX$ and $E=\{(0,1),(1,2)\}$.
 If we choose $\tau:\ 0\to 0,\ 1\to 1,\ 2\to 2$ we need to measure both strings separately, but choosing $\tilde{\tau}:\ 0\to 1,\ 1\to 0,\ 2\to 2$ a single measurement suffices.
-In addition, the processor embedding problem is crucial to reduce the error caused by gates in NISQ computers, as a good choice of $\tau$ would reduce the number of CNOTs used in the circuit, which is a relevant task in the physical layout problem \cite{tan2020optimal}.
-In fact, if we had to apply a theoretical CNOT in our algorithm between qubits $i$ and $j$ that are mapped to physical qubits whose distance in the chip is $D$, then in practice we would need to apply $\order{D}$ CNOTs between physically connected qubits, so reducing $D$ using an appropriate $\tau$ is essential.
+In addition, the \textit{processor embedding} problem is crucial to reduce the error caused by the gates on NISQ computers, as a good choice of $\tau$ would also reduce the number of CNOTs used in the algorithm that precedes the measurement, which is a relevant task in the physical layout problem \cite{tan2020optimal}.
+In fact, if we had to apply a theoretical CNOT in our algorithm between qubits $i$ and $j$ that are mapped to physical qubits whose distance on the chip is $D$, then in practice we would need to apply $\order{D}$ CNOTs between physically connected qubits, so reducing $D$ using an appropriate $\tau$ is essential.
 Also, in a real device, the accuracy of the CNOT gates between connected qubits will vary depending on the chosen qubits.
-If one takes into account these other tasks and not only the grouping, the weights of $G'$ should vary: it should not only depend on the compatibility matrix, but also on those other features.
-This extension will be addressed in future work.
+If one takes into account these other tasks and not only the grouping, the weights of $G'$ should vary: it should depend not only on the compatibility matrix, but also on those other features.
+This extension that takes into account both the quantum algorithm and the measurement scheme will be addressed in future works.